 Here’s an example to help explain how IRR is affected by your cash flows, versus the underlying portfolio itself:

 If you wanted to describe the general weather in Denver, it would make more sense to describe it using the 70% sunny days statistic, not your personal 20% sunny days experience.
-If you were to describe your experience with Denver on your trip, you would say Denver was only sunny 20% of the time, which was largely based on luck around when you were there.
+If you were to describe your experience with Denver on your trip, you would say Denver was only sunny 20% of the time, based on luck around when you were there.

 Another example of IRR and when it can be helpful:

 An example of when IRR might be the most relevant measure of performance can be found in the hedge fund depicted in The Big Short, a film about the 2008 financial crisis and the investors who predicted it would happen.